 These stories of success and transformation are from Elk Mountain’s sister program at Clearview Horizon.
-Sharing oversight and resources, these two institutions are dedicated to ensuring all young women who attend receive the care, direction and love they deserve.
+Sharing oversight and staff, these two institutions are somewhat identical in their approach, dedicated to ensuring all young women who attend receive the care, direction and love they deserve.

-While these stories are from Clearview, they paint a picture of the powerful changes our staff works tirelessly to achieve for every girl at Elk Mountain.
+These stories paint a picture of the powerful changes our staff works tirelessly to achieve for every girl at Elk Mountain.

 “At first, I did not like it here and I did everything I could think of to get out.
 Choosing to continue my stay here, I have gained credibly and changed both mentally and physically.
 Before I came here I despised reading, I would never pick up a book and finish it.
 I have read more than 7 books since my stay here.
 When I read a book I am deep in the story.
 My vocabulary increased immensely and I’m able to understand much more than I did before my stay here.
 I am getting really good grades; when I need assistance in my work I am not afraid to ask for help.
 I am fortunate to take part in a few trips this past summer.
 I went on a rock climbing trip and a river rafting trip with the other girls here.
 It was an unforgettable life experience!
 I told my therapist and director about when I first started to climb the mountain – when I was climbing the first rock I climbed half way and when I got to the middle of the rock I would just hang there.
 I would try again and work my way up to the top but I stopped and hung on the rope.
 I finally got down and gave up.
 This is what happens in real life with me, I will do really well and keep persevering to the top, but then something goes wrong and I fall straight down hitting rock bottom.